opetitprestataire/label-studio/docs/source/guide/storage.md

 2. For a specific project, open **Settings > Cloud Storage**.
 3. Click **Add Target Storage**.
 4. In the dialog box that appears, select **Amazon S3 (IAM role access)** as the storage type.
-5. In the **Storage Title** field, type a name for the storage to appear in the Label Studio UI.
+5. In the **** field, type a name for the storage to appear in the Label Studio UI.
 6. Specify the name of the S3 bucket, and if relevant, the bucket prefix to specify an internal folder or container.
 7. Adjust the remaining parameters:
     - In the **Region Name** field, specify the AWS region name.
 For example `us-east-1`.